Kamande/Kamande.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you should probably not ignore me
 ---

 I failed the Normal Test for Conventionality.